 Field-hunting tip

-Look in nepheline syenite pegmatites country — that is the host setting where lovozerite typically forms.
+Look in nepheline syenite pegmatites country, the host setting where lovozerite typically forms.
 If you start seeing microcline, nepheline, aegirine in float, you are in the right ground.
 Field specimens usually show a equant grains, pseudo-cubic crystals, massive habit, so train your eye for that shape before scanning the outcrop.